MDAnalysis/MDAnalysis.github.io/_posts/2022-11-07-relicensing.md

 restrictive [Lesser GNU Lesser Public License v3 (or any later versions)][LGPL] (LGPL v3+) license.
-Both are [_open source licenses_][OSI] but it is our view that the [LGPL v3+][LGPL] will give developers more freedom in how they license any of their own codes that makes use of MDAnalysis.
+Both are [_open source licenses_][OSI] but it is our view that the [LGPL v3+][LGPL] will give developers more freedom in how they license any of their own codes that make use of MDAnalysis.

 As detailed by the [Open Source Definition][OSD], licenses are core to the definition of open source.
 "Open source doesn't just mean access to the source code".
 The license defines how code can be used, copied, changed, and incorporated into other code.

-**License changes affect how folks interact with the MDAnalysis code base going forward.
+**License changes will affect how people interact with the MDAnalysis code base going forward.
 We need the agreement of our contributors and community members to change from GPL v2+ to LGPL v3+.**

-In this post we want to share the motivation, outline the relicensing process, and invite comments / questions from the community.
+In this post we want to share our motivation, outline the relicensing process, and invite comments / questions from the community.

 ## Rationale for license change

-### Why not GPL v2+ any more?
+### Why is GPL v2+ no longer the best choice?

 Since its initial release in 2008, MDAnalysis has grown from a small Python package used by a handful of enthusiastic graduate students and